 3. Do you want to hold Celsius for the long term?

 Ultimately it depends what you want to do with it.
 If you’re bullish on its prospects or intend to use the service, then the answer is probably yes.
 For short term traders how long you hold is going to depend on what your charts say.
 Whichever one you are, here are some final things to consider.

 Considerations for a long term investment strategy

 Long term investing is the best choice if you think Celsius is only going to go up in the future.
-If you’re in it for the long haul, buy your coins on an exchange and use a wallet to store them.
+If you’re in it for the long haul, the best place to buy Celsius coins in the UK is through an exchange.
+After that, think about signing up for a wallet to store them.

 Considerations for a short term trading strategy